johnpcarter/c8yPhilipsHueAgent/README.md

 **Preparing the Micro Service zip file for your tenant**

-You will need to export the newly build image as tar file and then zip it with the cumulocity.json file before uploading to your tenant
+You will need to export the newly build image as a tar file and then zip it with the provided cumulocity.json file before uploading to your tenant

 *$ docker save -o image.tar ${YOUR DOCKER IMAGE}*
 *$ zip ${c8y_app_name} cumulocity.json image.tar*